 Vasectomy: The Complete Guide to Male Sterilisation

 A definitive, safe, and minimally invasive form of permanent contraception.
-I'll walk you through what vasectomy involves, what to expect, and how I look after you before, during, and after the procedure.
+Below, I explain what vasectomy involves, what to expect, and how I care for you throughout.

 Quick Overview